 During the week you can expect to:

 t Summer Conference we’re privileged to host an exceptional group of speakers from across New Zealand.
-At the Venn Summer Conference 2018, we will hear from:
+The speaker lineup for Summer Conference 2018 was:

 uring the week we’ll explore what the gospel means for all of our lives.
 We’ll do this by asking: what does the Bible say about God, God’s purposes in the world, about what it means to be human, and about the nature of world we live in?